Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 - Time complexity: `O(a(n))`, amortized constant time if path compression and union by rank / size are used
 - Space complexity: `O(n)`

-Precondition: undirected graph, efficient lookup for which set an element belongs to
+Precondition: undirected graph, efficient lookup for which set an element belongs to, efficient union

 Outcome: cycle detection, counting components, can be processed incrementally